mchernyshev85/GetDocsSample/README.md

 # GetDocsSample
 A sample repo for GetDocs study

-This is a sample doc for GetDocs studying.
+This is a sample doc